grepcats/dotnet-portfolio/README.md

 Users may post comments on existing blog posts but may not post new blogs and may not delete/update blogs.

+In order to facilitate review, this program allows the user to select whether they register as an admin or a guest.

 ## Specs

 * Program should allow users to log on/off